 Activate a shield that surrounds any creature or machine within a 15-foot cube at the point of activation.
 All within the barrier is invulnerable to engagements from outside the shield.
-The shield lasts for 1 minute.
+The shield lasts for 30 seconds.
 Nothing may enter the shield while activated.
 Once the shield is activated, the device can not be moved.
 Nothing in the shield is granted this protection from anything else within it.
 Anything within can leave the shield at any time.
 Anything partly in the shield, when activated, will be pushed out of the shield.
 The device has one charge.
-This doesn't protect against magical effects that can be created within the shield.
+This doesn't protect against effects that can be created within the shield.